This is our online careguide.

 For your Sinthetic’s built-in entries, use the provided cleaning kit or a standard douche ball with hot water and antimicrobial soap to flush your doll out.
 Dish soap often has a pleasant scent and works very well for cleaning.
 Flush thoroughly until completely clean.
 The doll must be thoroughly cleaned after each use.
 Make sure to dry the inside of your doll as well as possible either by letting her/him drip-dry from a hanging position or by using an absorbent cloth wrapped around a narrow long object such as a ½” dowel rod

 Inserts must be cleaned after each use and washed thoroughly under hot running water with antibacterial soap.
 The silicone is able to sustain very high temperatures and can even be washed in your dishwasher.
 After allowing the insert to dry completely, replace it in your doll using hand sanitizer gel to help it slide into place.
 Take care to always dry the inside of the insert thoroughly either by letting it drip-dry or by drying with an absorbent cloth wrapped around a narrow long object such as a ½” dowel rod.
 The insert can be heated with hot water prior to use.
+Click HERE to learn how to properly insert a new Honey Pot to minimize damage and tearing.

 When your Sinthetic needs to be cleaned, bathe gently using body soap or mild detergent with a soft cloth or sponge and warm water.
 Nipples, pubic area and face should never be vigorously rubbed.
 Rubbing the colored areas of your doll very hard or using harsh chemicals such as acetone or alcohol will damage the tints.
 Excessive friction can also break body hair off.
 Always handle your doll with care.